thomaswp/thomaswp.github.io/content/_index.md

           description: I wear all the hats -- need finding, ideation, design, prototyping, user testing, deployment and evaluation.
         - name: Evidence-based Practices
           icon: magnifying-glass
-          description: I build on research to create innovations with real, measuable learning and engagement.
+          description: I build on research to create innovations with real, measurable learning and engagement.
         - name: Rapid Prototyping and Iteration
           icon: bolt
           description: I go from an idea to a fully-interactive prototype quickly, and pivot when ideas don't work.